 3. The time-relative interest account

 The alternative to the deprivation view is Jeff McMahan’s time-relative interest account (TRIA).
 It holds the badness of death depends, roughly, on the extent to which it frustrates the person’s interests in continuing to live.
-This captures the intution many people have that it’s much more important to save a 20-year old than a 1-minute old foetus because, in essence, that 1-minute old foetus hasn’t developed enough to miss out on life.
+This captures the intuition many people have that it’s much more important to save a 20-year old than a 1-minute old foetus because, in essence, that 1-minute old foetus hasn’t developed enough to miss out on life.
 Advocates of TRIA should think the good AMF does is much less than the number of life years it saves as AMF mostly benefits young children, the very people the view discounts.
 On TRIA, the greatest loss is when someone dies in their 20s: their brain and interests have developed, but they still have many years left to live.

 It’s somewhat tricky to say, if this is the view you hold, whether AMF should be your top pick.
 You need to reduce Givewell’s estimate of AMF’s effectiveness by however much you discount child deaths compared to adult ones.
-Assuming the average child AMF saves is 2.5 years old (I’m guessing), does that make AMF ten times less effective than if they were saving 20 year olds?
+Assuming the average child AMF saves is 2.5 years old (I’m guessing), does that make AMF ten times less effective than if they were saving 20-year-olds?
 Half?
 Fifty times?
 All the view says is there is some discount for very young deaths.
 Those who hold the view will need to work out what that discount is for themselves.

 It also depends on how sad you think it is for others (i.e. parents) when someone dies.
 Givewell’s estimates don’t include the suffering the living feel, just the benefit to the child.
 I don’t attempt to do this here but I make two points.
 First, that people adapt to bereavement (as they do to everything else) so it likely only has an impact for several months (see Oswald and Powdthavee 2008).
-Second, we should realistically (and somewhat grimly) expect losing a child to be less bad (but still bad) in a developing world context where there is a greater expectation children will die early anyway.
+Second, we should realistically (and somewhat grimly) expect losing a child to be less bad (but still bad) in a developing world context where there is a greater expectation that children will die early anyway.

 Once you’ve bundled those figures together for a new cost-effectiveness estimate, you may think AMF is now less cost-effective than alternatives, such as anti-poverty programmes (i.e. Give Directly), mental health interventions (i.e. Basic Needs), other physical health treatments (i.e. SCI) or animal welfare charities.
 For reference, GiveWell thinks AMF is 4x as effective as GiveDirectly and 0.5x as effective as SCI.
-As I argue in another draft paper, anti-poverty programmes seem to do suprisingly little to increase happiness, whereas mental health interventions are probably much more effective than they look on conventional health metrics.
+As I argue in another draft paper, anti-poverty programmes seem to do surprisingly little to increase happiness, whereas mental health interventions are probably much more effective than they look on conventional health metrics.
 I haven’t looked into SCI or animal welfare so I won’t comment further.

 The fourth option is the Epicurean view, named after Greek philosopher Epicurus.
 It holds that there’s nothing good about creating someone and that death doesn’t harm anyone: once someone is dead, there is no them for anything to be bad.
 Obviously the process of dying can be painful.
 The point Epicureans make is that nothing is good or bad for you once you’re dead.
 On this account, the badness of death consists only in the suffering felt by the living.